Parent Leaders #Vote4DCKids

 #Vote4DCKids is a parent-led campaign to put our children at the center of one of our most important rights because OUR VOICE = OUR VOTE!

 We want our elected officials to make decisions about education with families and children first, particularly those who are Black, Brown, and low-income.
-They have too often been left behind in our city’s growth over the past 20 years but deserve Councilmembers, a Council Chair, a Mayor, State Board of Education members, an Attorney General, ANC commissioners, and Delegate to the House of Representatives that share their values and their priorities.
+They have too often been left behind in our city’s growth over the past 20 years but deserve Councilmembers, a Council Chair, a Mayor, State Board of Education members, an Attorney General, ANC commissioners, and a Delegate to the House of Representatives that share their values and their priorities.

 To make this vision a reality, the #Vote4DCKids campaign focuses on educating DC residents how to make their voice heard with their vote, including how to vote, where to vote, and who is on the ballot.

 If you’re unsure whether you’re currently registered to vote in DC, you can check your status of your registration on the DC Board of Elections Check Your Voter Registration Status page.
+To ensure that you receive your mail-in ballot at the correct address, check and update (if necessary) your voter registration.

 To register to vote in DC, you must: